 Section 3 Figures and Tables

-Figures 1-2 are the Interconnection process flows.
+Figures 1a, 1b, and 2 are the Interconnection process flows.
 Tables 1-5 are the process Time Frames.
 Table 6 lays out the fees required for Interconnecting Customers to apply for interconnection.
+Accompanying notes follow each figure for additional explanation.